semantic-flow/sflo/documentation/concept.platform-element.md

 id: platform-element
 title: platform element
 desc: ''
-updated: 1755994234670
+updated: 1756000212389
 created: 1755994054394
 ---

-A **platform element** is a part of the Semantic Flow platform, including conceptual elements, filesystem elements, facets, ontologies, and conventions.
+A **platform element** is a aspect of the Semantic Flow platform, including
+  - conceptual elements
+  - filesystem elements, facets, ontologies, and conventions.